-Join Doug Rose for an in-depth discussion in this video Define a multidisciplinary practice with multiple meanings, part of Understanding Data Science.
+Join Doug Rose for an in-depth discussion in this video Define a multidisciplinary practice with multiple meanings, part of Learning Data Science: Understanding the Basics.

 - So what is a data scientist?
 That's actually not an easy question to answer.
 Defining a data scientist is not as clear as other types of science.
 If you're a political scientist or a climate scientist, then it means you have a degree from an established program.
 The term data scientist became widely used before data science was an established discipline.
 Even now, people call themselves data scientists, come from a mishmash of different fields.
 As a discipline, data science is still sorting itself out.
 It's a bit like early archaeology, anyone could call themselves an archaeologist, as long as they picked up a shovel and started digging for artifacts.